brshallo/piececor/README.md

     test”.
     -   Splits often come near flatter parts of the data or at the tails of the distribution where there are fewer points
+-   {piececor} is intended for when trying to measure non-linear and *non-monotonic* associations.
+If the relationships are likely monotonic, generally using either Spearman’s or Kendall’s correlation coefficients is a better + faster option.
+-   Changing default correlation method from Spearman’s to Kendall’s probably makes sense (as Kendall’s has better statistical properties – particularly regarding calculating p-values), though I should verify that Fisher’s transformation can also be used with Kendall’s method.
 -   Output of `weighted_abs_mean_cors()` is not particularly meaningful in a traditional notion of “correlation.”
     -   Splits are determined based on optimizing a fit to a {*target*}